A very kind and interesting hippo teaches children how to be a friend!

 Bentley is the kindest hippo you will ever meet.
 He is respectful and caring, and he teaches young ones how to be a friend.
-In ways that are easy to model, Bentley's care and love are easy to mirror.
-But my favorite thing about Bentley is his deep green colour.
+In ways that are easy to model, Bentley's care and love are easy to replicate.
+But my favourite thing about Bentley is his deep green colour.
 This makes Bentley easy to spot and easy to love.
-The drawings are realistic and fun too, so the story is easy to follow.
+The drawings are realistic and fun, so the story is easy to follow!

 The storyline takes up 17 pages and will keep the attention of small children.
 It's also a perfect bedtime story, because the characters on the bus fall asleep at the end of the book.